abhaybd/gramps_kd/README.md

 ## Installation

+1. Clone into your workspace's `src` directory
-Clone into your workspace and run `rosdep install` to install dependencies.
+2. From your workspace root, run `rosdep install --from-paths src --ignore-src -y`
+3. Build with `catkin build`

 ## Usage